Unified Workspace

 Session Isolation

-Each session gets its own isolated namespace.
-Complete separation between concurrent sessions with automatic cleanup when sessions end.
+Each session gets its own isolated namespace scoped to (account, channel, session).
+Complete separation between concurrent sessions.

 Permission Enforcement

-/input is read-only across all capabilities. /working and /output support full read-write operations.
-Scope-based validation at every access point.
+/workspace/input/ is read-only across all capabilities. /workspace/output/ supports full read-write.
+Validated at every access point.

 WASI Integration

-Plugins access workspace via Wasmtime WASI filesystem interface.
-POSIX-like API with pre-opened directories.
-Native language file I/O just works.
+WASM plugins access workspace via Wasmtime WASI filesystem interface.
+Pre-opened directories with standard POSIX-like file I/O.

 Developer Experience